 #6 – How About Hygiene?

 We all know that sometimes a little mess can seep through the bedding into the mattress.
 If you have a mattress protector that’s fine, simply wash it with your sheets.
 However, some people prefer not to have a protector and utilize the cover which came with the mattress itself.
 After all, many of the outer covers are made of premium materials and are often much friendlier than a protector.
 If this is the case, try to buy a mattress with a removable and washable cover.
 Not all covers are removable or washable.
 It goes without saying that washing the cover once in a while with your sheets is much more hygienic than not being able to and sleeping with a stained mattress.

 The Top 5 Best Mattress For Sex Reviewed

-All of our choices for the best mattress for sex are either memory foam or latex.
+All of our choices for are either memory foam or latex.
 We ranked comfort, bounce, and durability high on our list of features that make the entire experience that much more pleasant.

 Made of Avena and memory foam, the Leesa Mattress stands unique among any product we reviewed for its One-Ten Program in which the company will donate one bed to the needy for every ten that they sell.
 Avena is said to be more durable and bouncier than latex, which is great for repeated nights of passionate sex.
 While the Leesa doesn’t have a coil component for the bounce, it includes a perforated foam layer that replicates the bounce of an innerspring without the noise and uncomfortable coils eventually poking through.